 High Seating Vehicles: Cars with higher seating, such as SUVs and crossover vehicles, can make it easier to get in and out without straining your abdominal area.
 The height of these vehicles also provides a better view of the road, reducing the need to constantly adjust your sitting position.

-Automatic Cars: Automatic vehicles eliminate the need for frequent clutch use, which could be uncomfortable after surgery.
+Automatic Cars: Automatic transmission cars eliminate the need for frequent clutch use, which could be uncomfortable after surgery.
 They also allow you to keep both hands on the wheel, offering better control.

 Cars with Adjustable Seats and Steering Wheel: Vehicles with fully adjustable seating and steering wheels will allow you to find a comfortable driving position that does not put pressure on your surgical wound.